Bounded Languages Described by GF(2)-grammars: Subsets of a*b* through Algebraic Expressions

 Therefore, $(A_1 B_1 + \ldots + A_n B_n)^{-1}$ match $\sum \rat(a,b) \A \B$ (to understand that, expand all brackets in the right-hand side).
-Therefore, $\dfrac{A_0 B_0}{A_1 B_1 + \ldots + A_n B_n}$ match $\A \B \cdot \sum \rat(a,b) \A \B = \sum \rat(a, b) \A \B$.
+Therefore, $\frac{A_0 B_0}{A_1 B_1 + \ldots + A_n B_n}$ match $\A \B \cdot \sum \rat(a,b) \A \B = \sum \rat(a, b) \A \B$.
 We are almost done!

-\begin{rem} Generally speaking, $\rat(a,b)$ cannot be split into two parts with first being ``absorbed'' by $\A$ and the second being ``absorbed'' by $\B$.
+\begin{rem} Generally speaking, $\rat(a,b)$ cannot be split into two parts with the first being ``absorbed'' by $\A$ and the second being ``absorbed'' by $\B$.
 Keep the following example in the head: $1 + ab$.
-It is not hard to prove that $1 + ab$ is not a product of a multiplier depending only on $a$ and a multiplier depending only on $b$. \end{rem}
+It is not hard to prove that $1 + ab$ is not a product of a factor depending only on $a$ and a factor depending only on $b$. \end{rem}

 As we understood earlier, every Laurent series matching $\dfrac{\A\B}{\sum \A\B}$ also match $\sum \rat(a,b) \A\B$.
 Then all Laurent series matching $\dfrac{\sum \A\B}{\sum \A\B}$ also match $\sum \sum \rat(a,b) \A\B = \sum\rat(a, b) \A \B$.
 Finally, by adding the fractions up, every Laurent series matching $\sum \rat(a,b) \A \B$ match $\dfrac{\sum \poly(a, b) \A \B}{\poly(a, b)} = \dfrac{\sum \A\B}{\poly(a, b)}$. \end{proof}